debezium/debezium-design-documents/DDD-11.md

 * Event metadata is stored in parallel primitive arrays, one array per field, rather than one object per event.
   An event is no longer an object; it is an index into those arrays.
-* Event column values are serialized into large, fixed-size byte chunks that are shared by many events, rather than being held as individual `String` or `Object` instances.
+* Everything else an event carries, which for most events is its column values, is serialized into large, fixed-size byte chunks that are shared by many events, rather than being held as individual `String` or `Object` instances.
 * A chunk is optionally compressed once it fills, since a full chunk is never written to again.

 We will first take a look at a connector-centric flavor, showcasing the internal storage pattern, which is at the heart of the change.